Michaelangel007/Chess_IKyzo/howto_refactor.md

 }
 ```

-6. This code actually as bug where it checks an out-of-bounds array THEN checks if the coordinates are in bounds.
+6. This code actually has a bug where it checks an out-of-bounds array THEN checks if the coordinates are in bounds.
 Reversing the test will fix this buggy code.

-This simplies to:
+This simplifies to:

 ```c
 void knight_v6( int r1 , int c1, int player )